isomerpages/mti-test/_fec/Emerging Stronger Taskforce/EST Alliances for Action.md

 			<img src="/images/FEC/EST/EST%20Alliances%20for%20Action/EST%20_AlliancesDigiEnvironment.png" alt="Digi Environment">
 		</td>
 		<td>
-			<p><strong>1.
-Digitalising the Built Environment</strong><br><br>Digitalisation has been a key thrust of the Industry Transformation Maps (ITMs) under the Future Economy Council (FEC)’s Built Environment (BE) Cluster.
+			<strong>1.
+Digitalising the Built Environment</strong>
+			<p>Digitalisation has been a key thrust of the Industry Transformation Maps (ITMs) under the Future Economy Council (FEC)’s Built Environment (BE) Cluster.
 Even as the industry copes with the challenges arising from COVID-19, the crisis has increased collaboration across all parts of the BE value chain.
 This is thus a window of opportunity to accelerate the digitalisation push to raise productivity across the BE value chain – from concept and design, to construction and site management, and facilities management.</p>
 		</td>
 	</tr>

 </table>